-Coram has carefully retained the personal information and birth records of the children who have grown up in its care, ever since it was first launched as the Foundling Hospital in 1739.
+We have carefully retained the personal information and birth records of the children who have grown up in our care, ever since Coram was first launched as the Foundling Hospital in 1739

 Through an experienced social worker, we offer a birth records information and counselling service to:

-If you fall into any of these categories and would like more information, please contact us on 020 7520 0383 or at firstname.lastname@example.org
+If this sounds like you and and you would like more information, please contact us on 020 7520 0383 or at email@example.com

-Please note that Coram is only able to provide information for adults who fulfil the criteria listed above.
+Please note that we are only able to provide information for adults who fulfil the criteria listed above.

 If you are adopted but were not adopted via Coram or Adopt Anglia or in the care of Coram/ the Foundling Hospital, and don’t know where the records of your adoption are, please try the following: